ramki-pvrs/electricalelectronics/README.md

    -- The methods which are implemented in C, C++ are called native methods or foreign methods.

 ## Constructors
-- Constructor name is same as Class name; 1.
+- Constructor name is same as Class name;
+- 3 types: 1.
 Default Constructor 2.
-Parameterized Constructor 3.
-Copy Constructor
+Parameterized Constructor(s) 3.
+Copy Constructor(s)  (refer Television.java)
 - Constructors are used to initialize the objects after they are created
 - JVM provides default constructor without any args
+- multiple constructors with different number of parameters or different types of parameters possible
 - Constructors can be overloaded - different number of args or different types of args makes them overloaded
-- Constructor chaining (telescoping of constructors) possible  - use constructor call super() or this() as first line in constructor; not both
+- Constructor chaining (telescoping of constructors) possible  - use constructor call super() or this() as first line in constructor; not both; refer Television.java
 - **super** keyword inside constructor as first line, makes parent constructor to be run
 - **this** keyword inside constructor as first line, makes this class constructor to be run; either super or this only and not both
    -- At the beginning of a constructor, you can call a different constructor of the same class by using this(parameter_1, ... parameter_n); as first instruction
 ### Copy constructor
-- you have to write it; no default copy constructor; shallow copy; deep copy
+- no default copy constructor in Java; you have to write it; shallow copy; deep copy
    -- primitive values are easily copied
    -- when it is objects (a list for example) as constructor params, shallow copy will only copy the reference pointer not the actual values; you need deep copy
    -- to create an exact copy of an existing object of the class.
 There is also a condition, if we have made any changes in the copy it should not reflect in the original one and vice-versa.
 For such cases, Java provides the concept of a copy constructor.